cocoacheks/cocoacheks/README.md

 - 👋 Hi, I’m @cocoacheks
-- 👀 I’m interested in all sorts of faucets to creativity: development and fashion.
+- 👀 I’m interested in all facets to creativity: development and fashion.
 - 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate on self-learning coding!
 - 📫 How to reach me: email - cheskajpadama@gmail.com